-- (A) any partnership with an institution of higher education, business, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success in implementing activities under this subpart; - (B) if applicable, how funds will be used for activities related to supporting well-rounded education under Section 4107; - (C) if applicable, how funds will be used for activities related to supporting safe and healthy students under Section 4108; - (D) if applicable, how funds will be used for activities related to supporting the effective use of technology in schools under Section 4109; and - (E) the program objectives and intended outcomes for activities under Subpart 1, and how the LEA, or consortium of such agencies, will periodically evaluate the effectiveness of the activities carried out under this section based on such objectives and outcomes.
+- (A) any partnership with an institution of higher education, business, nonprofit organization, community-based organization, or other public or private entity with a demonstrated record of success in implementing activities under this subpart; - (B) if applicable, how funds will be used for activities related to supporting well-rounded education under Section 4107; - (C) if applicable, how funds will be used for activities related to supporting safe and healthy students under Section 4108: - (D) if applicable, how funds will be used for activities related to supporting the effective use of technology in schools under Section 4109; and - (E) the program objectives and intended outcomes for activities under Subpart 1, and how the LEA, or consortium of such agencies, will periodically evaluate the effectiveness of the activities carried out under this section based on such objectives and outcomes.

 Innovations Academy utilizes Title IV, Part A funds to support STEAM instruction as part of a well-rounded education program for its students.
-The STEAM program was developed and the objectives and student outcomes are reviewed and revised on a regular basis through staff meetings, monthly special education meetings, parent meetings, and governance board meetings.
+The STEAM program (called Explorations) has clearly defined objectives and student outcomes are reviewed and revised on a regular basis through staff meetings, monthly special education meetings, parent meetings, and governance board meetings.

 Innovations Academy provides a well-rounded education program for its students.
-Innovations Academy employs a fulltime Engineering teacher who teaches robotics, coding and engineering, a full time Environmental Science teacher, a full time performing arts teacher and two full-time art teachers to support the school's STEAM program.
-The STEAM program offers each student in grades K-8 one semester of instruction in robotics, fine arts, performing arts, and nature studies/gardening on a weekly basis.
-For the second semester, students receive additional instruction in these areas.
-Students in grades K-2 rotate through each area while students in grades 3-8 select one as an elective for more in-depth instruction.
+Innovations Academy employs a full-time Engineering teacher who teaches robotics, coding and engineering, a full time Environmental Science teacher, a full time performing arts teacher and two full-time art teachers to support the school's STEAM program.
+The STEAM program offers each student in grades K-8 instruction in robotics, fine arts, performing arts, and nature studies/gardening on a weekly basis.
+In addition, students in grades K-2 rotate through each area while students in grades 3-8 select one as an elective for more in-depth instruction one day per week.